-The Family Conversation: Addressing Your Health Care Needs in Retirement
+The Family Conversation: Addressing Your Retirement Health Care Needs

-Maybe you and your family have already attempted to have “the conversation.”
+Maybe you and your family have already attempted to have “the conversation” on your retirement health care needs.
 You know the one: the discussion about your and your spouse’s assets and what will be done with those assets during the rest of your lives and after you pass away.
 Perhaps, because of your children’s sibling rivalries, the family conversation turned to one about gifts and inheritances and about who deserves more or less of the assets based on “good” or “bad” behavior.
 If things continued this way, you likely skipped over the most important aspect of this conversation: how the assets will be used to pay for your health care during retirement and how much that health care will cost.

 Most people are aware that life expectancies are on the rise, but we put off thinking about getting older, getting sick or infirm, and having to pay for health care for a prolonged period.
 Medicare and Medigap premiums, deductibles, and co-payments alone will consume a significant portion of your income.
 And long-term care expenses can quickly drain even a large nest egg.
 Recognizing the complications posed by financing health care in retirement can make you fearful and even more reluctant to make any decisions on the matter.